OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 This demonstrates that:

-- the new API can yield signficant performance gains to ingest a OGR layer as a GeoPandas GeoDataFrame, of the order of a 4x - 10x speed-up compared to pyogrio, even without a specialized implementation of GetArrowStream(), and with formats that have a natural row organization
+- the new API can yield significant performance gains to ingest a OGR layer as a GeoPandas GeoDataFrame, of the order of a 4x - 10x speed-up compared to pyogrio, even without a specialized implementation of GetArrowStream(), and with formats that have a natural row organization